gnuton/RagBag/Docs/Scala.md

 ```

 # Concurrency #
+Scala achieve concurrency using a actor model.
+Actors mainly differ from threads because they communicate only sending messages among them and there are no shared states.
+Despite Actor model could be less error prone, still a programmer could face deadlocks in some cases.

 ## the "old" scala Actors##
 [Actors](http://docs.scala-lang.org/overviews/core/actors.html) are concurrent processes that communicate by exchanging async messages.
 They have been deprecated and Akka actors should be used instead.
 Nowadays Actors lib is a separate artifact so you need to add that dependency to SBT config file.